 Achieving success in this class will require giving regular effort outside of class, meaning doing homework.
-If you plan to be successful in this class, expect to spend a minimum of 4 to 6 hours outside of class every week maintaining or increasing your math skills.
+If you plan to be successful in this class, expect to spend a minimum of 12 to 18 hours outside of class every week maintaining or increasing your math skills.
 Homework is a planned practice for students to master the skills taught in class and needed in higher-level mathematics courses.

 Every student must do homework.
 Homework will be assigned daily.
-The assigned homework will be available on the South Plains College's Blackboard server, for printing.
-The homework will not be directly graded, as all solutions are available on Blackboard.
-However, the practice is required in order to more fully understand each topic and to successfully negotiate the quizzes and the exams.
+The assigned homework will be available on Knewton for completion.
+The practice is required in order to more fully understand each topic and to successfully negotiate the exams.